nordcraftengine/learn-nordcraft/lesson-4/README.md

 1. [Sign up to Supabase](https://supabase.com/dashboard/sign-up)
 1. Create a new project (name it e.g. `learn_nordcraft_office_productivity`)
 1. Ensure Row Level Security (RLS) is enabled (this is on by default)
-1. We will not be querying any data in this lesson, so you do not need to set a RLS policy.
-Without a RLS policy, `Select` queries may return an empty array of results.
+1. If you're using your own database, you will want to add the RLS: `Enable insert for authenticated users only`
-1. Add the following columns to the database:
+1. Add the following columns to the database; make sure the types match:

 ![Supabase table schema](supabase_table_schema.png)